 Transfers include authorized transfers of resources from the fund legally required to receive them to the fund through which such resources are to be expended.
-Transfers also include reimbursement of funds to the City's General Fund for expenditures paid by the General Fund on behalf of the Sewer Fund.
+Transfers also include reimbursement of funds to the City's General Fund for expenditures of the General Fund on behalf of the Sewer Fund.
+During years ended June 30, 2021 and 2020, approximately \$21.6 million and \$19.1 million, respectively, were transferred out for the Sewer Fund's share of central administrative expenses incurred by the City.